Erzurum offensive: Road to Erzurum

 On December 29, the Russians went on the offensive in several positions at the same time, the shooters moved slowly and completely in the snow on the mountain tops, and the Turks defended very fiercely.
 On December 31, there was a Christmas assault on the Azapkei positions, as a result of which the Turks fled.
 The assault cost the Russians dearly, the 153rd Baku regiment lost up to 2,000, which is equivalent to its regular strength.

 Russian penetrated into the Passinsky valley after the capture of the Azapkei positions and took Keprikey from a raid, it was a heavy defeat for the third army, but the operation had to continue and the Russians reached the outskirts of Erzurum.

 On January 29, Mahmut Kamil Paşa returned from Istanbul.
 He could feel that the Russians would not only attack Erzurum but also renew the offensive southern flank around Lake Van.
 Hınıs, to the south, was taken on February 7 to prevent reinforcements from Muş from coming in.
 Mahmut Kamil tried to strengthen the defensive lines.
 That drew most of the Ottoman reserves and diverted their attention away from the decisive attack farther north.

+Hasankale

+Fought on January 18–19, 1916, during the Caucasus Campaign, the Battle of Hasankale resulted in a Russian victory, with the Siberian Cossack Brigade annihilating an Ottoman rear-guard of four battalion.
+The Russian victory, which saw 1,000 Ottoman troops killed and 1,500 taken prisoner, allowed the Cossacks to pursue fleeing forces toward the Erzurum fortress system.

+Deve-boyun

 On February 11 and 12th, the Deveboynu Ridge, an important artillery platform, was the scene of heavy fighting.
 North of the Deveboynu Ridge, the Russian columns approached over the Kargapazar Ridge, which the Ottomans had considered impassable.
 The X Corps guarded that sector of the line, and its commander had positioned his divisions so that they could not support one another.
 Mahmut Kamil had five divisions in the Deve-Boyun ridge area but was slow to react to events north of that position.

+Fort Tafet

+During the storming of Erzurum, Russian forces targeted the Gürcü-boğaz Pass to bypass the heavily fortified Deve-boyun ridge.
+The pass was protected by Forts Kara-göbek and Tafet.
+On February 11, 1916, the Russian 39th Division pinned down Ottoman reserves while Turkistan rifle regiments isolated the northern forts.
+Russian forces captured an abandoned Fort Kara-göbek on February 12.
+Then, on February 14, Russian troops launched a three-sided assault on Fort Tafet.
+The fort fell that same day, resulting in the capture of 1,500 Ottoman prisoners and 20 guns.
+This breakthrough allowed the 4th Caucasian Rifle Division to reach the Kara-su plain, turning the Ottoman northern flank.
+Consequently, the Ottoman Third Army abandoned the perimeter, and Russian forces entered Erzurum on February 16.